DIGBY FINE ENGLISH WINES

 Clough and Humphries decided Digby’s was an appropriate name to attach to this English character they were trying to define, explaining: “Every aspect of our lives – our history, our temperament, our eccentricity, our irrepressible humour, our fearless creativity have all been shaped by our island nature, the unpredictability of our temperate climate, our richly varied geology.”

-However, Digby is not all about eccentricity and invention - “follies and foibles; courage and curiosity”, as the couple put it.
+However, Digby Fine English Wines are not all about eccentricity and invention - “follies and foibles; courage and curiosity”, as the couple put it.
 The other aspect of Englishness they seek (successfully) to express is elegance, modesty and refinement in superlative wines.

 It is also thanks to the close attention the team pays to its partner vineyards, growing Chardonnay, Pinot Noir and Pinot Meunier.
 These relationships ensure a supply of the highest quality grapes, but the unusual geographical spread also gives Sugrue scope to finesse and layer the richness of flavour during the traditional method vinification.